HVTN-SDMC/705sieve-public/README.md

 #### Figure 2
  - `code/1_westfallYoung/sieveWestfallYoungPermPvals.R` generates the adjusted p-values in the panel A
-   - `tables/westfallYoung/WestfallYoungAdjPvalues_tier1Type1to4.csv` contains the adjusted p-values
+   - `tables/westfallYoung/WestfallYoungAdjPvalues_tier1Type1to4.csv` contains the adjusted sieve test p-values
  - `code/2_sieveBinary/sieveBinaryMain.R` generates the vaccine efficacy (VE) by amino acid residue at each Env position in the panel A and plots the forest plot for Env 364 in panel C
    - `tables/sieveBinary/tier1posIsAAVE_subTypeE.csv` contains the VE by screened-in amino acid residue at each Env position in Tier 1 hypothesis-driven Env amino acid positions
  - `code/2_sieveBinary/volcanoPlot.R` generates the volcano plot in the panel A